Mohammed-Hammood/github-authentication/README.md

  - Install the requirements by one of the following ways:
     - pip install -r requirements.txt
     - pip install django django-sass social-auth-app-django
-  - run the server by the following command:
+  - Run the server by the following command:
     - Linux: python3 manage.py runserver
     - Windows: python manage.py runserver
   - Look at which port the server is running (e.g. http://127.0.0.1:8000/) and open it in the browswer.